dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ### Sheet Setting

-It is now possible to add design notes to the frame and the frame selection, for example A4, can assist in aligning and improve the look of printed schematics and PCB designs.
+It is now possible to add design notes to the frame and the frame selection, for example A4, which can assist in aligning and improve the look of printed schematics and PCB designs.

-click the frame button like bellow image, Or via: **Super Menu > Miscellaneous > Sheet Setting**
+Click the frame button like in the image below, Or via: **Super Menu > Miscellaneous > Sheet Setting**

 ![](./images/214_Schematic_SheetSetting.png)